 This Fresh Fruit Charlotte Cake is such a Classic French Pastry dessert.
-Made with Ladyfinger Cookies, a Mousse/Cream filling and fresh Fruits, it makes a delicious summer dessert.
+Made with Ladyfinger Cookies, a Strawberry Bavarian Cream Mousse filling and fresh Fruits, it makes a delicious summer dessert.

 What is a Charlotte Cake